RomlinGroup/Flatpack/README.md

 ## Micro language models 🤏

 [Micro language models](http://microlanguagemodels.com) with around 100M to 10B parameters, offer a compelling alternative to the deployment and scalability challenges associated with traditional large language models (LLMs).
 Their smaller size allows for rapid pre-training and fine-tuning, enabling organisations to adapt quickly to market changes or specific requirements.
-Micro language models can be deployed in edge-adjacent environments like laptops, microprocessors, or smartphones, benefiting from [edge computing](https://en.wikipedia.org/wiki/Edge_computing) (computation and storage closer to data sources) to facilitate low-latency and privacy-conscious applications.
+Micro language models can be deployed in edge-adjacent environments like laptops, microprocessors, or smartphones.

 Overall, micro language models represent a logical step in the evolution of language models, effectively merging the capabilities of LLMs with the practical needs of real-world applications.